dapr/quickstarts/bindings/README.md

 This will spin down each resource defined by the .yaml files in the `deploy` directory, including the kafka component.

-Once you delete all samples apps, delete Kafka in the cluster.
+Once you delete all quickstart apps, delete Kafka in the cluster.

 ```bash
 # clean up kafka cluster